AdobeDocs/experience-platform.de-DE/help/data-science-workspace/authoring/feature-pipeline.md

 ### Vorbereiten der Eingabedaten mit DataLoader {#prepare-the-input-data-with-dataloader}

 DataLoader ist für das Abrufen und Filtern von Eingabedaten zuständig.
-Ihre Implementierung von DataLoader muss die abstrakte Klasse erweitern `DataLoader` und die abstrakte Methode überschreiben `load`.
+Ihre Implementierung von DataLoader muss die abstrakte Klasse `DataLoader` erweitern und die abstrakte Methode `load` überschreiben.

-Im folgenden Beispiel wird ein [!DNL Platform] Datensatz nach ID abgerufen und als DataFrame zurückgegeben, wobei die DataSet-ID (`dataset_id`) eine definierte Eigenschaft in der Konfigurationsdatei ist.
+The following example retrieves a [!DNL Platform] dataset by ID and returns it as a DataFrame, where the dataset ID (`dataset_id`) is a defined property in the configuration file.

 **PySpark-Beispiel**